Research of the Infrared/Submillimeter Group at MPE

 (See also dedicated Galaxy Evolution page)

 Observations of distant galaxies are essential to determine the physical processes that drive their growth and evolution over cosmic time.
 Spatially and spectrally resolved data of rest-frame optical line emission are a powerful tool to characterize these processes.
-By using integral field spectroscopy with SINFONI, KMOS, and soon ERIS at the VLT, we investigate the dynamics, structure, star formation, gas excitation and metallicity, and outflows of representative samples of z ~ 0.5–3 galaxies, spanning six billion years around the peak epoch of cosmic star formation activity.
+By using integral field spectroscopy with SINFONI, KMOS, and ERIS at the VLT, we investigate the dynamics, structure, star formation, gas excitation and metallicity, and outflows of representative samples of z ~ 0.5–3 galaxies, spanning six billion years around the peak epoch of cosmic star formation activity.

 Review articles: